decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 -   No transaction fee on identity creation
 -   Uses Ethereum's built-in account abstraction
--   Multi-sig wallet for identity owner
+-   Multi-sig wallet for identity controller
 -   Decoupling claims data from the underlying identity
 -   Decoupling Ethereum interaction from the underlying identity
 -   Flexibility to use key management
 -   Flexibility to allow third-party funding service to pay the gas fee if needed
 -   Supports any EVM-compliant blockchain

 ## JSON-LD Context Definition
 Note, this DID method specification uses the `Secp256k1VerificationKey2018`, `Secp256k1SignatureAuthentication2018` types and an `ethereumAddress` instead of a `publicKeyHex`.